-Section 18.05.025 and the Development Standards Division 1.10 prohibit the use of metal storage containers within residential zoning districts.
-Based on past public comments regarding this issue and actual use of storage containers on residential properties in violation of the current requirements, staff proposes to allow metal storage containers to be used in residential districts subject to several standards identified in the amended Division 1.10(3).
+Section 18.05.025 and the Development Standards Division 1.10 currently prohibit the use of metal storage containers within residential zoning districts.
+Based on past public comments regarding this issue, comments at the October 7 Planning Commission workshop, and actual use of storage containers on residential properties in violation of the current requirements, staff proposes to allow metal storage containers to be used in residential districts subject to several standards identified in the amended Division 1.10(3).